freedomofpress/securedrop-dev-docs/docs/workstation_setup.rst

 machine.
 Accept the default VM configuration during the install process.

-After installing Qubes, you must update both dom0 and the base templates to include the latest versions of apt packages, as well as install an additional dependency (``make``) in dom0.
+After installing Qubes, you must update both dom0 and the base templates to include the latest versions of apt packages.
 Open a terminal in ``dom0`` by clicking on the Qubes menu top-right of the screen and left-clicking on Terminal Emulator and run:

 ::

-   sudo qubes-dom0-update -y make sudo qubes-dom0-update
+   sudo qubes-dom0-update

 After dom0 updates complete, reboot your computer to ensure the updates